-Excluding co-operative advertising as discussed in Note 1(l) above, the Company expensed the cost of advertising, as incurred, of \$5,448, \$5,376, and \$4,605 for the years ended February 28, 2023, February 28, 2022, and February 28, 2021, respectively.
+Excluding co-operative advertising as discussed in Note 1(1) above, the Company expensed the cost of advertising, as incurred, of \$6,729, \$5,448, and \$5,376 for the years ended February 29, 2024, February 28, 2023, and February 28, 2022, respectively.

 Expenditures for research and development are charged to expense as incurred.
-Such expenditures amounted to \$9,419, \$12,115, and \$7,940 for the years ended February 28, 2023, February 28, 2022, and February 28, 2021, respectively, net of customer reimbursement, of \$936, \$58, and \$120, respectively, and are included within Engineering and Technical Support expenses on the Consolidated Statements of Operations and Comprehensive (Loss) Income.
+Such expenditures amounted to \$8,176, \$9,419, and \$12,115 for the years ended February 29, 2024, February 28, 2023, and February 28, 2022, respectively, and are included within Engineering and Technical Support expenses on the Consolidated Statements of Operations and Comprehensive Loss.
+These expenses are presented net of customer reimbursement of \$317, \$936, and \$58 for the years ended February 29, 2024, February 28, 2023, and February 28, 2022, respectively.
 Reimbursements from OEM customers for development services are reflected as a reduction of research and development expense because the performance of contract development services is not central to the Company's operations.
 The increases in customer reimbursements for the year ended February 28, 2023 were a result of higher reimbursements from certain OEM customers in the Automotive Electronics segment, as well as a reimbursement from one customer in the Biometrics segment.